zstyblik/grafana.org/source/blog/2015-08-04-Grafana-2-1-Released.md

 ### New Data Source: KairosDB
 The Cassandra backed time series database KairosDB is now supported in Grafana out of the box.
 Thank you to
 <a href="https://github.com/masaori335" target="_blank">masaori335</a> for his hard work in getting it to this point.
+Also thanks
+to [Remi Dettai](https://github.com/rdettai) for the initial implementation of the KairosDB data source plugin.

 - - -